 Vegetation along a stream also functions to provide the climate, habitat, and nutrients necessary for aquatic and terrestrial wildlife.
-Trees shading a stream help maintain cool water temperatures needed by native fish populations.
+Trees shading a stream help maintain the cool water temperatures needed by native fish populations.
 Low hanging tree branches and roots on undercut banks create cover for fish from predators such as birds and raccoons.
-Natural additions of organic leaf and woody material provide a food resource needed by terrestrial insects and aquatic macroinvertebrates (stoneflys, mayflies, etc.), the primary source of food for fish.
-Terrestrial wildlife depends upon vegetation for cover as they move from the upland community to the water's edge.
-A diverse plant community, one similar to the native vegetation of Stony Clove, provides a wide range of conditions and materials needed to support a diverse community of wildlife.
+Organic leaf and woody material is a food resource needed by terrestrial insects and aquatic macroinvertebrates (stoneflys, mayflies, etc.), the primary source of food for fish.
+Wildlife on land depends up the vegetation for cover as they move from the upland community to the water's edge.
+A diverse plant community, one similar to the native vegetation of West Kill, provides a wide range of conditions and materials needed to support a diverse community of wildlife.
 If the vegetation is continuous within the riparian zone along the length of a stream, a corridor is available for wildlife migration.

 Connectivity between the riparian and upland plant communities enhances the ability of upland and riparian plant and animal communities to thrive despite natural or human induced stress on either community.